France-Bio-Imaging-Data/DataManagementPlan/README.md

 # DataManagementPlan

-Implemented in DataStewarship, waiting for iteration with the community before beeing set up on DMP Opidor.

-There will be two results: one is the bricks to be sed for new template model, regarding imaging data.
-On opidor this will appear as recommandations/guidelines
-The second one is the model of FBI DMP, which is also expected to be filled by facilitie. they will be deposited as model of filled dmp on opidor.
+DMP templates are implemented in  [Data Stewarship Wizard](https://ds-wizard.org/); once they have reached a sufficient maturity, they will be setup on [DMP OPIDoR](https://dmp.opidor.fr).

+There will be two outcomes: the first one is a DMP template model for FBI and affiliated facilities.
+The second are the guidelines and recommandations that guide users in filling the DMP.

 Organisation of the project: